A version of this story originally appeared on the Strategist U.S.

 At 6 months old, babies can’t thank you for a well-considered gift, but they can make eye contact, grasp objects in their little hands, and smile back at you.
 Because they grow and learn through play, the best gifts for 6-month-olds will both nurture their development and keep them engaged.
-To narrow the market of baby toys, accessories, and books, and help guide you toward the very best baby gifts out there, we spoke to six experts, including three working in child development, and the editor of a parenting website.
+To narrow the market of baby toys, accessories, and books, and to help guide you toward the very best baby gifts out there, we spoke to eight experts including three working in child development and the editor of a parenting website.

 The most recommended gift for a 6-month-old

-The No. 1 recommendation, which came by name from three of our experts is a book called Baby Faces by Margaret Miller.
-“Babies at 6 months start to be more inclined to pay attention to a book and they’re starting to notice other babies’ faces.
-They really like to look at other babies,” said Sarah MacLaughlin, LSW senior writer and training specialist of Zero to Three.
-Dr. Tovah P. Klein, director of the Barnard College Center for Toddler Development and author of How Toddlers Thrive, further explained, saying “The words are not the most important part.
-Looking at a picture and the interaction with the parent around the book gives the message that looking at books is a positive thing.”
+The No. 1 recommendation, which came by name from three of our experts is a book called Baby Faces, by Margaret Miller.
+“Babies at 6 months start to be more inclined to pay attention to a book, and they’re starting to notice other babies’ faces.
+They really like to look at other babies,” said Sarah MacLaughlin, LSW, senior writer and training specialist at Zero to Three.
+Dr. Tovah P. Klein, director of the Barnard College Center for Toddler Development and author of How Toddlers Thrive, said, “The words are not the most important part.
+Looking at a picture, and the interaction with the parent around the book, gives the message that looking at books is a positive thing.”

 The best stacking toys for 6-month-olds